-7. Approval to Hire
+7.8.
+Approval to Hire

-7.1 New Roles (or those changed by >33%)
+- 87.1 New Roles (or those changed by >33%) - 87.I.I All new or significantly changed roles must be reviewed by a Job Evaluation Panel prior to approval to hire.
+Job Evaluation (JE) is carried out for all new jobs (where there are no comparative roles in the organisation already) and for jobs that have changed more than approximately 33%. - 87.1.2To apply for a job evaluation please complete the Job Analysis Proforma, referring to the Job Evaluation Policy and the Job Evaluation Factors and Notes for Guidance where applicable.
+Attaching additional information, such as previous and new job descriptions/person specificationsjob profiles (using the job profile template), organisation charts, etc. will all help to support an application.

-- 7.1.1 All new or significantly changed roles must be reviewed by a Job Evaluation Panel prior to approval to hire.
-Job Evaluation (JE) is carried out for all new jobs (where there are no comparative roles in the organisation already) and for jobs that have changed more than approximately 33%. - 7.1.2 To apply for a job evaluation please complete the JE Application & Analysis proforma, referring to the Factors and Notes for Guidance where applicable.
-Attaching additional information, such as previous and new job descriptions/person specifications, organisation charts, etc. will all help to support an application.
-Once a grade for a job has been determined, the relevant line manager and post holder is advised by HR of the outcome.
+Once a grade for a job has been determined, the relevant line manager and or post holder will beis advised by HR of the outcome.
 All forms required for the Job Evaluation are available via the Council intranet.
+A Staffing Resources Form will now need to be submitted by the recruiting manager in order to recruit to this position.